GihongYim/GihongYim/README.md

 - 👋 Hi, I’m @GihongYim
-- 🌱 I’m currently studying in 42Seoul, working in
+- 🌱 I’m currently studying in 42Seoul, working in Rgorithm korea
 - 👀 I’m interested in C, C++,C# Algorithm, Linux
 - 📫 How to reach me ... ygh0410@naver.com
 <!---- 💞️ I’m looking to collaborate on ....--->